benfjohnson/developer-dot/avatax/dev-guide/customizing-transaction/using-reference-fields.md

         <tbody>
             <tr>
                 <td>Description</td>
                 <td>Field provided to describe the item/service/shipping method for that given line.
-NOTE: If you participate in Streamlined Sales Tax, this field is required to be an accurate description of the product.
+NOTE: If you participate in <b>Streamlined Sales Tax</b>, this field is required to be an accurate description of the product.
 Otherwise, it is optional and has no requirements.</td>
             </tr>
             <tr>
                 <td>RevenueAccount</td>